 STORDIS is proud to be an OCP PLATINUM member.
 With the Open Compute Project (OCP) we share the same values and ideas.
 “We believe that openly sharing ideas, specifications, and other intellectual property is the key to maximizing innovation and reducing complexity in tech components.” – OCP: Our mission

 STORDIS is a proud Industry-Member of the P4 Language Consortium.
 P4 is a declarative language for telling forwarding-plane devices (switches, NICs, firewalls, filters, etc) how to process packets.
-The STORDIS Advanced Programmable Switches are based on the powerful, fully P4 programmable Tofino™ ASCIs from Barefoot Network.
-As an expert on the P4 programming language, STORDIS ACADEMEY is helping the community to better understand how to program in P4 and therefore partnered up with Barefoot to host unique training courses worldwide to provide insights into the latest P4 developments.
+The STORDIS Advanced Programmable Switches are based on the powerful, fully P4 programmable Tofino™ ASICs from Barefoot Networks.
+As an expert on the P4 programming language, STORDIS ACADEMY is helping the community to better understand how to program in P4 and therefore partnered up with Barefoot to host unique training courses worldwide to provide insights into the latest P4 developments.

 Even though STORDIS today is a solution provider for many verticals, the company has its roots in the broadcasting industry and still maintains very close relationships to partners of this vertical.
 With worldwide representation from both media companies and their suppliers, the AMWA currently focuses on the industry move to IP based architectures.
 With our knowledge and experience we are helping broadcasters to benefit from the features of Open Networking technology

 To enable software based systems to recognize and exploit devices, the AMWA has developed the Networked Media Open Specifications (NMOS).
 The goal for this initiative and the Open Specifications is to deliver interoperability and increase the choice of products across a wide range of suppliers.
 STORDIS is a Supplier-Member of the NMOS project.